 Ethical investing is coming of age.
 With a growing awareness of climate change and broader environmental, social and governance (ESG) issues, investors are much more discerning when it comes to what their money is supporting.
 These days, there are more ways to invest ethically, responsibly and sustainably than ever before.
 Funds like Cruelty Free Super

-are taking a more proactive approach to investing in companies that have a positive impact on society and the environment, or avoiding ones that don’t.
+are taking a more proactive approach to screening their investments to avoid companies that have a negative impact on society and the environment (see Cruelty Free Super’s investment screens here

 In the past three years, it’s also been reported

-that investments in funds with a ESG considerations have quadrupled to well over $600 billion.
+that investments in funds with a ESG considerations has grown to well over $1,500 billion.

 But where is all this growth coming from?
-The ethical investment boom has been spearheaded by a new generation of savvy investors – particularly millennials – who are aligning their investment choices with their personal values.
+The ethical investment boom has been spearheaded by a new generation of savvy investors – particularly gen Xers and millennials – who are aligning their investment choices with their personal values.

 And while millennials seem to be leading the charge (86%), Gen X-ers (79%) and Baby Boomers (67%) are also jumping on board the ethical investment bandwagon, with the percentage of each generation rising considerably in the past five years.